Can You File a Mesothelioma Lawsuit After Death?

 Average Settlement Amounts

-The average mesothelioma wrongful death settlement ranges from $1 to $2 million, according to industry data.
-Verdicts can reach significantly higher.
-Meirowitz & Wasserberg has recovered mesothelioma settlements and verdicts well above that average.
+According to Mealey’s Litigation Report, the average mesothelioma wrongful death settlement ranges from $1 million to $1.4 million, with verdicts reaching significantly higher.
+Meirowitz & Wasserberg has recovered amounts well above that average.

 Statute of Limitations for Mesothelioma Wrongful Death

-Many states apply a “discovery rule,” meaning the clock starts when the family learns asbestos caused the death, not necessarily the date of death itself.
-This distinction matters because mesothelioma often takes decades to develop and families don’t always connect the diagnosis to a specific asbestos exposure right away.
+Many states apply a discovery rule, meaning the clock starts when the family learns asbestos caused the death, not necessarily on the date of death itself.
+This distinction matters because mesothelioma often takes decades to develop, and families don’t always connect the diagnosis to a specific asbestos exposure right away.

 Why Choose Meirowitz & Wasserberg for Your Wrongful Death Case